Estimated reading time: 8 minutes

 If grocery stores are willing to reduce the price of foods heading to the bin, we can all save money and eat well.

-Essentially, we want to see how much more money we would have spent had we paid full-price for a products for 12 months.
+We want to see how much more money we would have spent had we paid the total product price for 12 months.

 Grocery Discounts Tracking Goals